hsf-training/hsf-training-matplotlib/_episodes/01-introduction.md

 We will be focusing on using matplotlib for High Energy Physics.

 # A simple example
-A with any Python code it is always a good practice to import the necessary libraries as a first step.
+As with any Python code it is always good practice to import the necessary libraries as a first step.

 ```python
 import matplotlib.pyplot as plt